ghc/ghc/docs/users_guide/debugging.rst

     Suppress everything that can be suppressed, except for unique ids as this often makes the printout ambiguous.
 If you just want to see the overall structure of the code, then start here.

+.. ghc-flag:: -dsuppress-ticks

+    Suppress "ticks" in the pretty-printer output.

 .. ghc-flag:: -dsuppress-uniques